– this page as pdf –

 Double click (or use <meta>-T if you need to change more than one variable) a continuous variable (num) to change it to be categorical (cat).
 Vice versa double click cat to change to num.

-Alpha numerical variables are tagged as alpha and can't be changed to any other type.
+Alphanumerical variables are tagged as alpha and cannot be changed to another type.

 To get a fast and effective overview of which variables have missings, there are 'white'-versions of the icons of all three types, i.e. alpha-miss, cat-miss and num-miss indicating at least one missing in the particular variable.